 Students study philosophic paradigms and thinkers writing after the 18th century to the 21st century.
 Focus is on current trends and issues.
 Prerequisites: PH 211/PH 521, PH 212/PH 522, PH 313/PH 523.

-PH 402/G The Gifford Lectures 2 credits
+The Gifford Lectures

-PH 411 PH 531 Philosophy of Nature and Being
+Philosophy of Nature and Being

 Students learn to analyze the nature of being itself.
 Though centered on the Thomistic system other philosophical perspectives are also analyzed.